Machian Gravity: Confronting Galaxy Cluster Mass Profiles: Analysis and Results

-In Fig.~\ref{fig:GalaxyCusterMass}, we show our results for all 106 clusters.
-The greenish-yellow curve shows the baryonic mass of the cluster, and the solid red curve shows the Newtonian dynamic mass.
-The dotted yellow ochre line shows the left-hand side of Eq.~\ref{eq:Machiangrav}, i.e. the dynamic mass equivalent calculated from the Machian Gravity.
-The plots show that the masses match significantly well.
-We have also shown the fitting for fixed values of $M_c$ and $\lambda^{-1}$ in black dotted line.
-We use the median averaged value of the quantities, which gives $\lambda^{-1} = 0.4949r_c$ and $M_c = 2.759\times 10^{15} M_{\odot}$.
-The median averaging is taken to ignore the outliers, which, if included, can significantly affect the results.
-We can see that even fixed values of $M_c$ and $\lambda^{-1}$ can provide a significantly good fit to the Newtonian dynamic mass of the clusters.
-The results from all the analyses are given in the table~\ref{Table1}.
+In Fig.~\ref{fig:GalaxyCusterMass}, we present our results for all 106 clusters.
+The greenish-yellow curve denotes the baryonic mass of each cluster, computed using Eq.~\ref{BaryonMass1}, while the solid red curve represents the Newtonian dynamical mass obtained from Eq.~\ref{eq:M_N}.
+The dotted yellow-ochre curve corresponds to the left-hand side of Eq.~\ref{eq:Machiangrav}, i.e. the dynamical mass inferred from the Machian Gravity formalism.
+The comparison indicates that the different mass estimates are in good mutual agreement.
+We additionally display a fit obtained using fixed values of $M_c$ and $\lambda^{-1}$ as a black dotted curve.
+For this fit, we employ the median-averaged values of the relevant parameters, yielding $\lambda^{-1} = 0.4949\,r_c$ and $M_c = 2.759\times 10^{15} M_{\odot}$.
+Median averaging is used to mitigate the influence of outliers, which, if included, could substantially bias the inferred parameter values.
+Even with fixed $M_c$ and $\lambda^{-1}$, the resulting profiles still reproduce the Newtonian dynamical mass of the clusters to a high degree of accuracy.
+The full set of results from all analyses is summarized in Table~\ref{Table1}.
+A visual inspection further confirms that the agreement is generally very good.